 Can you see the rings of Saturn if you look with the eye alone?
 No, you need a small telescope to see the rings.
 But, to the unaided eye, Saturn will appear as a bright golden “star” … very beautiful.
 And unlike the twinkling stars, Saturn will shine with a steady light.
 That might help you identify it.

-Bottom line: The best time for viewing the planet Saturn in 2014 will be in May.
+Bottom line: The best time for viewing the planet Saturn in 2015 comes in May and June.
 The ringed planet will be at its brightest and in the sky all night, or nearly so.
 Why?
-Because we’ll pass between Saturn and the sun on May 10.
-Saturn can be found in the constellation Libra, in between the 1st-magnitude stars Antares and Spica.
+Because we’ll pass between Saturn and the sun on May 23.
+Saturn can be found near the Crown of the Scorpion and the star Antares.
 Enjoy!